 The selling fee charged to you by Discogs cannot be added as a surcharge to your buyer's order total.

-If you wish to report a listing violation, you can find an explanation on how to do so here.
+If you wish to report a listing violation, you can use the Report Item button on the release page and select the reason from the Report Listing Abuse Menu.
 Please make sure to only report items that are clearly a violation.
 If you are in doubt, send us a support request before reporting the item.
 We'll be happy to advise you!

 If you had a listing reported and feel that your item should not have been removed, you should not re-list it.
 Instead please contact Discogs by using the Support Request Form.
 Continuing to list an item that has been removed may result in suspension from the Discogs Marketplace.